 Creative Network Southwark is a Network of individuals and organisations working in the creative sector in Southwark.
 This includes those working in (but not exclusively) visual arts dance, film, music, performing arts, museums and spoken work.
 If you want to join, its simple just email Steve.
+You can also follow the Network on Twitter @CNSouthwark.

 Our last meeting was held on 29th October at the South London Gallery.
 The agenda covered updates from the council on funding opportunities, the Creative Enterprise Zone, Culture, Health & Wellbeing Partnership, Primary Schools into Theatre and the Cultural Compact.
 There was also time for networking which proved ever popular.